 In spite of this, I had turned the whole house upside down searching for it.
 Search as I might though, I never managed to get any closer to it.
 I began to suspect that the sound was centering around me, maintaining its distance.
-It was almost like it was stalking me, perched in some imaginary corner assessing my every mood.
+It was almost like it was stalking me, perched in some imaginary corner assessing my every move.
 It was at that point that I decided that the lack of sleep was beginning to make me paranoid.
 Finally, I gave up and went to bed, attempting to sleep despite the mysterious bump, bump, bump, which seemed intent both on not going away, and on not being found.

 Now though, it’s morning, and like all decisions, the ones that I made last night are having their consequences.
 It’s first period English, and it’s a constant struggle even to keep my eyes open.
-The coffee that I had with breakfast isn’t helping at all.
-On the bright side, when I woke up, the strange noise seemed to have finally disappeared.
+The extra-strength coffee that I had with breakfast isn’t helping at all.
+On the bright side, when I woke up, the strange noises seemed to have finally disappeared.

-Still, the fact that I hadn’t been able to discover where they’d been coming from is a thought I can’t shake no matter how frequently I reminded myself that it’s now time to focus on the day that I have ahead of me.
+Still, the fact that I hadn’t been able to discover where they’d been coming from is a thought I can’t shake no matter how frequently I remind myself that it’s now time to focus on the day that I have ahead of me.
 As the bell rings I jump a little in my seat, the unfortunate side effect of having too little sleep and too much on my mind.

 “Ladies and gentlemen,” Mr. Tanner booms in his usual extravagant tones.
 To him, the front of a classroom is a stage, or at least that’s how he’d described it to us on our first day in his class.
 He made no qualms about treating it as such.
 He was nothing if not the epitome of pomp and flourish.
 “I hope that you’re all bright-eyed and bushy-tailed for me today, because frankly, it’s going to be a long one.
 We’ve got a lot to get into, starting with peer review sessions for the stories that you wrote last week.
 Before we get into that though, I have an announcement to make.